wood ash

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-A general rule of thumb is to add no more than a couple of handfuls of wood ash at a time to a compost bin.
+It is recommended to add no more than a couple of handfuls of wood ash at a time to your compost pile.
+Too much wood ash can disrupt the nutrient balance and make the compost too alkaline for plants.

 Search again?